Thanks to you, $26,689 in E2 Grants to Teachers

 Check out our photo slideshow or Facebook page to learn more.

 Graduation is a big milestone for your student and your family!
-Take time to thank that teacher who went the extra mile for your student through the Foundation's Thank-A-Teacher 2015.
+There is always time to thank that teacher who went the extra mile for your student through the Foundation's Thank-A-Teacher 2015.

 Who would you like to thank?
 Do it now, online.

-SMEF will send a thank you to the teacher in your graduate's name.
-Your donation will go to the Excellence in Education Fund that annually awards grants to teachers.
+SMEF sends thank you notes teachers throughout the summer.
+Your donation goes to the Excellence in Education Fund that awards grants to teachers.

 8th Grade Graduate